dotlang/language/README.md

 if a function expects `f: func()->Shape` you can send a function which returns a Circle, because there are implicitly castable.
 If a function expects `x: Stack<Shape>` you cannot send `Stack<Circle>`.
 - You can embed as many types as you want in your tuple, but the first one will be parent.
+- You can even subtype a primitive (or hash or array) to provide a simulated type.
+For example we are interested in calling a function which expects `int[]` but data comes from a file.
+We can define `type MyFile := (int[], file_handle:int)` and pass this to the function.
+All calls to the array will be translated to function calls. `x[0]` will make the call `get(x,0)` so you can write your own functions.

 ### Templates